arema-arega/inter-art/README.md

 ## Button component
-Button: This Component is used through all the app componentsit is using a CSS file "./button.css"with the different customizations
+### Button: This Component is used through all the app componentsit is using a CSS file
+"./button.css" with the different customizations

 ## Button CSS component
+### Button Customization:
-Button Customization: This Component is used through all the app componentsit Customizes the <button>
+- This Component is used through all the app componentsit Customizes the button